emipa606/FunctionalVanillaExpandedProps/README.md

 A Patch for https://steamcommunity.com/sharedfiles/filedetails/?id=2110968173]Thermodynamics - Hot Meals is included:
- -&gt; When the Mod is active it will add a seperate powered Version of the Microwave and Oven.
+ - When the Mod is active it will add a seperate powered Version of the Microwave and Oven.

 # Credits